vimalmathew26/Flashmaster/README.md

 FlashMaster is a local-first flashcard app written in Rust with a lightweight spaced-repetition scheduler (SM-2-lite), a pleasant TUI, a simple CLI, and an optional HTTP API.
 Storage backends include JSON (default) and SQLite.

-> Quality over speed.
-The code is structured as a small workspace with clear boundaries between domain logic and persistence.

 ---

 ## Contents